"A gracious manor and cottages of mellow stone . . . between history-steeped hills and a coast of golden sands . . ."

-with changing and shower facilities, a Jacuzzi and sauna.
+with changing and shower facilities, a Jacuzzi and sauna (occasionally shared with other properties at Akeld Manor not featured on this website).
 There is a well-equipped multi-gym, too, and the first floor of the building features a large games room (with pool table, table tennis and football game) and a separate snooker room with full-size antique table.
 The cottages are set in acres of shared grounds, which offer space for relaxing and for children to play, and they lie within 2 miles of the shops and inns at Wooler.

 The Northumberland National Park stretches south through Kielder and Wark Forests as far as Hadrian’s Wall, and north to the Scottish border.
 Long stretches of sand can be found lining the coast south of Berwick-upon-Tweed (16 miles).
 At Beal (13 miles), the road to Holy Island runs gently down to the shore, where it becomes a causeway covered and impassable at high tide.